PaddlePaddle/PaddleNLP/applications/information_extraction/taskflow_text_en.md

 <a name="37"></a>

-#### 3.7 Model Selection
+#### 3.7 Available Model

-- Multiple model options to meet accuracy and speed requirements
+- A variety of models to different accuracy and speed requirements

    | Model | Structure | Language |
    | :---: | :--------: | :--------: |